Religion and video games: Video games as a religious medium

 Players and developers use games to express their existential and spiritual feelings.
-Video games as cultural objects can also provide religious and spiritual experiences, like Journey (2012).
+Video games as cultural objects can provide religious and spiritual experiences, like Journey.
 Developer Jenova Chen said that "I feel that Journey is a very spiritual game.
 People from around the world ask me if the game has a religious connection.
 Many religions share an affinity with Journey—this is because many religions partly share a common structure".
 Chen said Journey is based upon Joseph Campbell's book on comparative mythology The Hero with a Thousand Faces and the "Hero's Journey" narrative structure.

 After the death of Leonard Nimoy, Star Trek Online added two statues in his honor, and World of Warcraft added a non-player character (NPC) based upon Robin Williams after his death.
-Developer Gearbox Software honored a late fan of Borderlands, cancer victim Michael John Mamaril, by adding a NPC named after him in the sequel.
+Developer Gearbox Software honored a deceased fan of Borderlands, cancer victim Michael John Mamaril, by adding a NPC named after him in Borderlands 2.
 Additionally, Gearbox posted a eulogy to Mamaril in the voice of the game character Claptrap.
 For their game MechWarrior Online, developer Piranha Games sold a custom in-game unit called a Jenner, honoring the daughter of a player of the game.
 CAD122,210 was donated to the Canadian Cancer Society.
 Losing his wife Pauline to ovarian cancer, Minecraft player "GasBandit" built a memorial for her.
 When players of the online game Final Fantasy XIV heard that fellow gamer "Codex Vahla" was in the hospital on life support, they held a digital wake.